 The Prophet Muhammad taught and lived part of his life in Mecca.
 The mosque of Al-Masjid an-Nabawī, whose origins date back to the year 622 is considered the top sight and attraction here.

 Red Sea Scuba Diving

-The coast on the Persian Gulf and the Red Sea is home to some of the very best snorkeling and scuba diving in the world with the most famous sights at Allah’s Reef and Boiler Wreck.
+The coast on the Persian Gulf and the Red Sea is home to some of the very best snorkelling and scuba diving in the world with the most famous sights at Allah’s Reef and Boiler Wreck.

 Rock Art in Al Hail

 In the northern Hail region of Saudi Arabia, there is rock art in the desert dating back up to 9,000 years.

 Saudi Arabia’s Six Unesco World Heritage Sites